A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 The simple answer is that the industry standards for the hot tub and swim spa industry aren’t as high as the commercial and residential pool industry, given that both contain less water and are used by fewer people each time out.

-So, there are other ways to clean hot tubs and swim spas than the way we have just explained – and these ways are also less expensive.
-In the most common method, the vacuum filter doesn’t exist and the filter is placed in front of the pump, with the top skimmer doing most of the work.
-That combination is the industry standard.
+So there are other ways to clean hot tubs and swim spas than the way we have just explained – and these ways are also less expensive so that your upfront price is less.
+In the most common method, the vacuum filter doesn’t exist and the filter is placed in front of the pump, with the top skimmer doing a lot more of the work as a result.
+That combination is the industry standard (it also typically means you're buying a separate vacuum and using more chemicals but many people are fine with this).

 What is the Hydropool Serenity Collection?